hashicorp/terraform/website/source/docs/providers/cloudstack/r/port_forward.html.markdown

 The following attributes are exported:

-* `ip_address` - The IP address for which the port forwards are created.
+* `id` - The ID of the IP address for which the port forwards are created.